milan-matyas/top-10/learning_plan.md

 - Basic testing with `unittest` or `pytest`
 - Introduction to object-oriented programming (OOP)

 **Expected outcome:** Ability to build medium-sized projects and organize code into reusable components.
+**Current status:** Studying and working towards PCAP certification.

 ---